GTA-UFRJ-team/bsec-nfvo/README.md

-**Sinfonia**
+**BSec-NFVO**
 ============
-Official repository for Sinfonia, a Network Function Virtualization orchestration tool mantained by GTA/UFRJ.
+Official repository for BSec-NFVO, a Network Function Virtualization orchestration tool mantained by GTA/UFRJ.

 Installation
 ------------

-The Sinfonia orchestration tool is built on top of the Open Platform for Network Function Virtualization (OPNFV) and a main server written with the Django Python framework.
+The BSec-NFVO orchestration tool is built on top of the Open Platform for Network Function Virtualization (OPNFV) and a main server written with the Django Python framework.
 We need to install both modules to make the tool operational.

 Installing OPNFV
 ----------------
-OPNFV is a cloud operating system platform mantained by the Linux Foundation that provides the tools for the NFV orchestration Sinfonia is based upon.
+OPNFV is a cloud operating system platform mantained by the Linux Foundation that provides the tools for the NFV orchestration BSec-NFVO is based upon.
 To install it, please read the [official documentation](http://docs.opnfv.org/en/stable-danube/release/installation.introduction.html) for its current relase.
 We recommend the [deployment through Fuel](http://docs.opnfv.org/en/stable-danube/submodules/fuel/docs/release/installation/index.html#fuel-installation) as it is easier to debug and it has a graphical installation tool.
 The hardware requirements for a minimum OPNFV environment deployment through Fuel are:

  - 1 Fuel Master node
  	- **CPU:**	Dual-core